Rock Radio Heaven (M)

 HARRY MARTIN

-Died: January 5, 2009, Point Loma, Calif.
+Died: January 5, 2009, Point Loma, California

 Also known as: Happy Hare

 Notes: Had four different stints at KCBQ.
 In addition to his air work, also spent over 20 years selling air time for various stations.
-Teamed with Specs Howard (Jerry Liebman) on a popular morning show on KYW, then moved to Detroit where the program was successful (but Howard continued to own the legendary Specs Howard School of Broadcast Arts in Southfield, Mich).
+Teamed with Specs Howard (Jerry Liebman) on a popular morning show on KYW, then moved to Detroit where the program was successful (but Howard continued to own the legendary Specs Howard School of Broadcast Arts in Southfield, Michigan).
 Inducted into Ohio Radio/TV Hall of Fame in 2006.
 Received the Lifetime Achievement Award in 2004 by the San Diego Radio Broadcasters.
 Still active in 2008, when he hosted a weekly show at signonsandiego.com.
-The native of Galveston, Tex, died of liver cancer at age 81.
+The native of Galveston, Texas, died of liver cancer at age 81.

 KEN MATZ

-Died: January 23, 2010, Harrisburg, Pa.
+Died: January 23, 2010, Harrisburg, Pennsylvania

 Also known as: Ken Matts (WRAW), Gary Smith (at WFEC)